-- 500.8 Sections 100.6 to 100.11 of this Code set out the conceptual framework approach that requires a professional accountant to: - (a) identify threats to compliance with the fundamental principles; - (b) evaluate such threats; and - (c) address such threats in an appropriate manner. - This section of the Code provides a framework which insolvency practitioners can use to identify actual or potential threats to compliance with the fundamental principles, and determine whether there are any safeguards that may be available to mitigate them.
+- 500.8 Paragraphs R120.6 to R120.11 under Chapter A of the Code set out the conceptual framework approach that requires a professional accountant to: - (a) identify threats to compliance with the fundamental principles; - (b) evaluate such threats; and - (c) address such threats in an appropriate manner. - This section of the Code provides a framework which insolvency practitioners can use to identify actual or potential threats to compliance with the fundamental principles, and determine whether there are any safeguards that may be available to mitigate them.
 As well as including illustrative guidance, it includes examples of specific threats and possible safeguards.
 These examples are illustrative only and are not intended to be, nor should they be interpreted as an exhaustive list of all relevant threats or safeguards.
 It is impossible to define all circumstances that may create threats to compliance with the fundamental principles or to specify safeguards that may be available.